hoprnet/hoprnet/.processes/development.md

 In `Retrospective` we aim to summarize the results of the last spring, in order to help us identify and fix issues in our processes and company culture.

-- what went better than expected
-- what went worse than expected
-- lessons learned

 The process is using [EasyRetro](https://easyretro.io/). `Retrospective` follows this schedule:

 1. Everybody secretly adds hidden items to `What Went Well` column.